Motorcycle Lane Splitting Incidents

-Ehline Law Firm refers to lane sharing as: lane splitting by motorcycle riders.
-Many car drivers think this is one of the notorious actions by motorcyclists in California.
+Ehline Law Firm refers to lane sharing as lane splitting by motorcycle riders.
+Many car drivers, especially out of towners, think this is one of the notorious actions by motorcyclists in California.
 As a matter of fact, this is the only state where it remains legal.
 The bad reputation comes from a few irresponsible bikers.
 But this has created lots of bias against law-abiding riders.

 The Law and Lane Splitting Collisions.

-The state of California has no laws that prohibit motorcycle riders from lane splitting and has been the only state nationwide to issue a statement on their views of lane sharing.
-The official statement says it is permitted for motorcycle rider’s if done in a safe manner.
+The State of California has no longer has laws that directly prohibit motorcycle riders from lane splitting.
+And so far, the Golden State is the only state nationwide to issue a statement on its views of motorcycle lane sharing.
+California's official statement says it is permitted for motorcycle riders if done in a safe manner.

-When following the flow of traffic that might be traveling at speeds higher than the speed limit, it can be dangerous to lane split.
-There is no law about this.
-Also, the 10 miles per hour over the speed limit for lane sharing was removed from the California Motor Vehicle Handbook.
+So for example, when following the flow of traffic traveling at speeds higher than the speed limit, it can be hazardous to lane split.
+And there is no law about this, other than playing it safe for the road conditions.
+Also, the old 10 miles per hour over the speed limit for lane sharing was removed from the California Motor Vehicle Handbook.

 We just talked about motorcycle rider ejection from a bike.
 It can happen by accident or on purpose.
 Sometimes a distracted driver hits the bike.
 Other times, a mad driver runs the biker over.
 Contact a lawyer to learn about getting paid.
 The Los Angeles number can be called at (213) 596-9642.